 Title Food Assistance Program for Legal Immigrants (FAP) Brief Description Provides food assistance for legal immigrants who are not eligible for the federal Food Stamp Program.
-Legal Authorization RCW 74.08A.120.
-Funding Source Federal: State: 100% - Mix of State and TANF-MOE Population Served Legal immigrants who became ineligible for the federal Food Stamp program under federal welfare reform, August 1996.
+Legal Authorization RCW 74.08A.120, Immigrants - Food assistance.
+Federal: Funding Source State: 100% - Mix of State and TANF-MOE Population Served Legal immigrants who became ineligible for the federal Food Stamp program under federal welfare reform, August 1996.
 Eligibility With the exception of citizenship and alien rules, the state program mirrors the federal Food Stamp program.
 Services Same as for the federal Food Stamp program: Electronic food benefits that can be used at participating grocery stores.
 The value of the benefit is determined by size of household and net income.
 Linkages Same as for the federal Food Stamp program: Nutrition education programs School lunch programs Low-income housing Food banks Children and Family Services Community medical centers Senior outreach Charitable agencies

-Title Federal Food Stamp Program (FSP) --

-Brief Description Provides food assistance to low income individuals and families.
+Title Federal Food Stamp Program (FSP) Brief Description Provides food assistance to low income individuals and families.
 Legal Authorization Food Stamp Act of 1977, Public Law 88-525 (7 U.S.C.
 2011- 2036).
-Funding Source Federal Food benefits are paid directly by USDA to Client.
+Funding Source Federal food benefits are paid directly by USDA to client through an EBT card.
 The State's administrative costs for the program are funded by both federal and state funds.
-Population Served Elderly or disabled households with incomes at or below 165% of the Federal Poverty level.
-All other households with incomes at or below 130% of the Federal Poverty Level.
-Eligibility Elderly or disabled households with incomes at or below 165% of the Federal Poverty level.
-All other households with incomes at or below 130% of the Federal Poverty Level.
+Population Served Households with incomes at or below 130% of the Federal Poverty Level.
+Eligibility Households with incomes at or below 130% of the Federal Poverty Level.
 Must meet U.S. Department of Agriculture, Food and Nutrition Service criteria for financial need.
 Eligible assistance unit members must: (a) Be U.S. citizens or nationals or qualified aliens meeting certain criteria; (b) Be residents of Washington; (c) Participate in Food Stamp Employment &amp; Training requirements (this requirement currently only applies to residents in King County); and (d) Meet certain eligibility criteria if on strike.
-Assistance Unit is categorically eligible when: (a) All members receive SSI (b) All members receive General Assistance; or (c) Some members receive or are authorized to receive payments or services from: TANF cash assistance; Diversion Cash Assistance (DCA) for four months after initial DCA issuance; or TANF post-employment services.
+Assistance Unit is categorically eligible when: (a) All members receive SSI; (b) All members receive General Assistance or SSI; (c) The household has gross income at or below 130% of the federal poverty level; or (d) Some members receive or are authorized to receive payments or services from: TANF cash assistance; State Family Assistance; or Diversion Cash Assistance (DCA) for four months after initial DCA issuance.

 Title Federal Food Stamp Program (FSP), Continued Eligibility Persons with disabilities need only meet the net income standard, are entitled to medical deductions, and have the value of their vehicles exempted entirely when used for transportation.
 5. Certain students of higher education, able-bodied adults without dependents, and assistance units participating in the food distribution program on or near Indian Reservations are not eligible for benefits.
-6. Some people are ineligible for food assistance and must have some of their income and resources considered available to the remaining eligible assistance unit members: a) Fugitive felons including probation and parole violators and felons convicted of drug-related felonies; b) Persons failing to attest to citizenship or alien status; c) Persons disqualified for (i) an intentional program violation, (ii) failure to provide an SSN, or (iii) not participating in work requirements, or d) Ineligible aliens.
+6. Some people are ineligible for food assistance and must have some of their income and resources considered available to the remaining eligible assistance unit members: a) Fugitive felons including probation and parole violators; b) Persons failing to attest to citizenship or alien status; c) Persons disqualified for (i) an intentional program violation, (ii) failure to provide an SSN, or (iii) not participating in work requirements, or d) Ineligible aliens.
 Services Electronic food benefits that can be used at participating grocery stores.
-2. The value of the benefit is determined by size of household and net income.
+The value of the benefit is determined by size of household and net income.
 Linkages Nutrition education programs School lunch programs Low-income housing Food banks Children and Family Services Community medical centers Senior outreach Charitable agencies